Shoulda, Woulda, Coulda!

 Do you want to be with your children all day?
 Do you enjoy being with them (no one is looking answer honestly!)?

-- Do you understand that when you homeschool this may mean forgoing your career or taking a pay cut if you have to reduce the time your work?
+- Do you understand that when you homeschool this may mean forgoing your career or taking a pay cut if you have to reduce the time you work?

 - Do you understand that homeschooling is equivalent to at least a part-time job?
-Even if you unschool you are still directing your child and helping them get the resources they are interested in, taking them to classes, etc.
+Even if you unschool or have an independent teen, you are still directing your child and helping them get to the resources they need for following their interests, taking them to classes, etc.

-- Are you prepared to learn and read a lot as you research everything (from how children learn, how to teach to XYZ, who is Charlotte Mason how is she different from Maria Montessori, what’s the difference between a toad and a frog, what does snake poop look like?
+- Are you prepared to learn and read a lot as you research everything? (from how children learn, how to teach XYZ, who is Charlotte Mason how is she different from Maria Montessori, what’s the difference between a toad and a frog, what does snake poop look like?
 EVERYTHING.)

 - How are you going to handle teaching subjects that you are weak in?